Aurora Saigon United FC

-Dong Thap Football Club (Câu lạc bộ Bóng đá Đồng Tháp) is a Vietnamese professional football club based in Đồng Tháp.
-As a two-time champion of Vietnam's top division, the club is one of the most historically significant teams in the Mekong Delta region.
+Aurora Saigon United Football Club (Câu lạc bộ Bóng đá Bình Minh Sài Gòn), formerly known as Dong Thap, is a Vietnamese professional football club based in Ho Chi Minh City.
+As a two-time champion of Vietnam's top division, the club was one of the most historically significant teams in the Mekong Delta region.
 They currently compete in the V.League 2.

 History

 Golden era (1989–1996)

 The club's most successful period was in the late 1980s and mid-1990s.
 Dong Thap won their first national title in the 1989 V-League, establishing themselves as a major force in Vietnamese football.
 They cemented their legacy by winning their second championship in the 1996 V-League.
 During this era, the team was known for producing talented players for the Vietnam national football team.

 Period of decline and promotions (2000–2013)

 After their golden era, the club entered a period of instability, becoming a "yo-yo club" that frequently moved between the top two divisions.
 They were relegated from the V.League 1 in 2001 but won the V.League 2 in 2006 to return, only to be relegated again in 2007.
 They earned another promotion in 2008 and achieved a respectable third-place finish in the 2010 V.League 1.
 However, another relegation followed in 2012.